jfspps/Data-Structures-and-Algorithms/27_Hashing.md

 Use the same approach as chaining.
 Instead of compiling a hash table as an array of linked list, build an array of data types which match the data type of the key.
 In this example, we will handle integers as keys, and so create an array of integers for the hash table.

-When a collision occurs, pass the key to another hash function.
-The (primary) hash function is `H(x) = x%10`, and the (secondary) hash function is `H'(x) = [H(x) + f(i)] % 10`, where `f(i) = i, i = 0, 1, 2,...`.
+When a collision occurs, pass the key to a probing function.
+The hash function is `H(x) = x % 10`, and another hash function (referred to here as a probing function since it attempts to probe the table one collision) is `h'(x) = [H(x) + f(i)] % 10`, where `f(i) = i, i = 0, 1, 2,...`.
 The result is to attempt to store the key at the next available element (of the hash table) with higher index.

-The first collision occurs when `i = 0`, that is H(x) = H'(x).
-The secondary hash function gives the same hash table index as the primary hash function.
-One repeats the computation of H'(x) to find a value of `i` such that H'(x) is empty or vacant.
+The first collision occurs when `i = 0`, that is H(x) = h'(x).
+The probing function gives the same hash table index as the primary hash function.
+One repeats the computation of h'(x) to find a value of `i` such that h'(x) is empty or vacant.
 The act of searching for a vacant space is referred to as a 'linear probe', that is, one changes (increases) `i` linearly, probing for a vacant element until one is found.
 In the example below, `i = 0` results in a collision but `i = 1` is vacant.

 ![](/images/linearProbing.svg)

 Note that the introduction of mod 10 ensures that the probing is cyclic.
 Each element is probed as `i` increases.
-When key = 19 collides with another key 9 at index 9, the hashing function H'(x) returns 10 (when i = 1) and so the pointer returns to the top of the hash table.
+When key = 19 collides with another key 9 at index 9, the probing function h'(x) returns 10 (when i = 1) and so the pointer returns to the top of the hash table.

-Searching is performed by using the primary hashing function.
+Searching is performed by using the hash function.
 If the sought key does not match the hash table key then the next element in the hash table is compared.
 This continues until either:

 + the next element is vacant (recall that the insertion method does not skip vacant elements so neither would search)
 + hash table has been traversed fully?
 This is considered next...